lucamozzz/bear/README.md

 ## Installation

+### Manual installation

-To install this project, follow these steps:
+To install BEAR, follow these steps:

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
-3. ...
+3. Run `npm run start` to start a [local instance](http://localhost:8080).

+### Docker installation

+To install BEAR, follow these steps:

+1. Run `docker pull proslab/bear` to install the Docker image.
+2. Run `docker run -p 8080:8080 proslab/bear` to start a [local instance](http://localhost:8080).

 ## Usage

-To use this project, follow these steps:
+To use BEAR, follow these steps:

 1. ...
 2. ...